sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/languages/go.md

 - DO use a pointer if the object has identity.
 - DO use a pointer if the object is meant to be mutated.
+- DO use a pointer if `nil` can be a valid object state.
 - DO use a pointer on a field if it's not intrinsic to the identity of the parent.
 - DO use a pointer for method receivers if the struct _as a whole_ has non-value semantics.
 - DO NOT use a pointer on collection types.